richmond justice program

 Students live, work, and go to church with other IV students in low-income neighborhoods of Richmond.
 Throughout the summer, students receive teaching from a Christian perspective on the biblical values of service, justice, and compassion, as well as receiving regular training in leadership, teamwork, and decision-making.
 This hands-on experience equips students to use their careers to combat the social, economic, and spiritual challenges of our world.

 Program requirements: Each intern is required to be fully present for the entirety of the program, following all guidelines described in the application.
-The cost of the program is $2000, fundraised by participants with training and support from IV staff.
-This cost includes all food and housing.
+The cost of the program is about $3,000, fundraised by participants with training and support from IV staff.
+This cost includes all food and housing, and will be finalized when the application opens.
+Students with financial need can apply to receive a stipend.

 Ideal interns are ready to challenge themselves in a new environment, engaging deeply with justice issues through relationships.
 They are maturing Christians, growing in leadership on their campuses.